o3de/o3de-multiplayersample/Documentation/O3DEMPSProjectExportTesting.md

 ## Notes

-* The general O3DE project-centric export script is still in development.
-For now the project-centric instructions will be calibrated using the MPS Gamelift Export Script.
-Once the general script is merged, the instructions will be updated.
 * This instruction set assumes the host platform is Windows.
 Instructions for Linux coming shortly.

 ## Fresh Install and Setup